-

 poster presentation

 Here is the poster I presented in a conference recently.
 Although it does not follow the order of my thesis, it synthesises its essential elements.
 This visualisation is also a work in progress; some were easier to represent with pictograms than others.
-Ironically, it is the most physical things (design artefact, digital manufacturing, “stuff”) that Read more
+Ironically, it is the most physical things (design artefact, digital manufacturing, “stuff”) that I found harder to translate into symbols.
+Suggestions welcome!
+Read more

 -